Betting on Dota 2 and CS:GO: what you need to know

 Convenience of match analysis

-Imagine that you put on virtual reality goggles and see a football match through the eyes of Neymar.
+Imagine that you put on virtual reality glasses and see a soccer game through the eyes of Neymar.
 Here you get the ball, you process it, sharply turn your eyes into the penalty area, you notice Messi from the corner of your eye, pass the ball at him and, looking at him, running around the defender, put your foot under the return pass.
 And you look first at the trembling net of the goal, and then at the wave of fans standing already at the moment when you were just giving a pass.
 In Dota, it's possible.

 All this is supplemented by numerous broadcasts on streaming sites such as twitch, where players broadcast themselves and their screen (again, when compared to soccer, it is the same as Cristiano Ronaldo broadcasting live on Instagram from his training at Juventus).